ChuckBTaylor/laa-backend/README.md

-# README
+# README - LAA

-This README would normally document whatever steps are necessary to get the application up and running.
+LAA

 Things you may want to cover:

+* Technologies used:
-* Ruby version
+Ruby on Rails

-* System dependencies
+* System dependencies:

-* Configuration
+Twilio
+Rest Client
+Pro Publica

-* Database creation
+* Database creation:
+Postgres

-* Database initialization
+* Jasmine

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Deployment instructions to come...

-* ...
+*